 The call for applications for CEU Teaching Development Grants will be announced at the beginning of each academic year and will be awarded in two cycles:

 First funding cycle of the 2022-2023 AY: Applications for projects to begin in the next academic year in 2022-2023 are due on 16 May 2022 Grant awards for this cycle will be announced in June 2022.

-Applications will be reviewed by the Provost and 2-3 additional rotating faculty members.
+Applications will be reviewed by the Pro-rector for Teaching and Learning and 2-3 additional rotating faculty members.
 The director of the CTL will serve ex officio.

 Projects will be evaluated according to the following criteria:

 - Clear articulation of the motivation for undertaking the project and project goals